 When I was six years old, I loved my dentist.
 A young doctor with big eyes and beautiful eyelashes.
-This childhood crush introduced me to my love for dentistry and pushed me to always work hard to achieve my goal of becoming a dentist.
-Unfortunately, I was not able to get accepted to dental school on my first attempt.
+This childhood crush introduced me to my love for dentistry and constantly pushed me to work hard to become a dentist.
+Unfortunately, I could not get accepted to dental school on my first attempt.
 Instead, I was able to study to become a radiology technician at the Medical School of Esfahan, Iran.
 It was difficult to be unable to realize my dream of becoming a dentist and having to study another field.
-That made me feel hopeless of achieving my dream.
-Although radiology is a major that many strive for, it never replaced the love I had for becoming a dentist.
+That made me feel hopeless about achieving my goal.
+Although radiology is a significant many strive for, it never replaced my love for becoming a dentist.
 After I graduated from radiology, I had to work for at least a year before the Iranian schooling system allowed me to apply for another field.
 While I was working as a radiologist, my father passed away.
-The pain and sorrow of my losing him strengthened my professional resolve to become the most highly qualified professional possible.
+The pain and sorrow of losing him strengthened my resolve to become the most highly qualified professional possible.

-Despite the sadness, I persevered and threw myself into dentistry, giving my all, and going on to practice dentistry in Iran for several years.
-Now 38 years old, I have lived in the USA for three years and I am making America my permanent home.
-I hope to resume my career in dentistry as a result of being selected for and completing your competitive DDS/DMD Program.
-Since coming to America in 2014, I have been busy studying for the American preliminary dental exams.
+Despite the sadness, I persevered and threw myself into dentistry, giving my all and practicing dentistry in Iran for several years.
+Now 38 years old, I have lived in the USA for three years, making America my permanent home.
+I hope to resume my career in dentistry due to being selected for and completing your competitive DDS/DMD Program.
+Since coming to America in 2014, I have been studying for the American preliminary dental exams.
 I have also worked in a dental office in Los Angeles as a dental assistant to experience the atmosphere of dental offices in America.
 I have also continued to publish in my field.
-My dreams in dentistry have grown enormously.
-Dedicated to lifelong education, I look forward to continuing to study after earning my doctoral degree, learning about new specialties and treatment plans.
-I also look forward to providing a safe space for Iranian-Americans and immigrants from Iran who prefer a Farsi speaking dentist.
+My dreams of dentistry have grown enormously.
+Dedicated to lifelong education, I look forward to continuing to study after earning my doctoral degree and learning about new specialties and treatment plans.
+I also look forward to providing a safe space for Iranian Americans and immigrants from Iran who prefer a Farsi-speaking dentist.

-I always strived to be the best at whatever I wanted to do; and I was always the best employee or student in my group of colleagues, and a tasteful host.
-After completing dental school, I worked for a while in a dental clinic until I was able to open my own office.
-I also continued my education, taking courses for dental implants and cosmetic dentistry to further my skills and offer more to my patients.
+I always strived to be the best at whatever I wanted to do, and I was always the best employee or student in my group of colleagues and a tasteful host.
+After completing dental school, I worked in a dental clinic until I could open my own office.
+I also continued my education, taking dental implants and cosmetic dentistry courses to further my skills and offer more to my patients.

 I thank you for considering my application to your program.